 While Mark Spain advertises a guaranteed cash offer, the company's standard operating procedure is to encourage sellers to list their homes on the market instead.
 Many customers have been happy with their experience selling the traditional way.
 We came across numerous reviews that mention specific real estate agents and the excellent service they provided.

-Among those customers who opted to sell with a Mark Spain realtor, several mentioned getting an offer that was more than they expected.
+Among those customers who opted to sell with a Mark Spain realtor, several mentioned being able to sell quickly or get an offer that was more than they expected.

-❌ People wanting cash offers were pushed into listing
+❌ People wanting cash offers are pushed into signing a listing agreement

 One of the most common Mark Spain Real Estate complaints is about the company's bait-and-switch tactics.
 It heavily markets its cash offer program, but when sellers request an offer, the company tries to convince them to list with an agent instead.